AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     will be written for the reduced domain defined by ``slice.dom_lo`` and ``slice.dom_hi``.
 Note that the 'slice' is a reduced diagnostic which could be 1D, 2D, or 3D, aligned with the co-ordinate axes.
+    These slices can be visualized using read_raw_data.py and the HDF5 format can be visualized using the h5py library.
+Please see the documentation on visualization for further details.

 * ``slice.dt_slice_snapshots_lab`` (`float`, in seconds)
     Only used when ``warpx.do_boosted_frame_diagnostic`` is ``1``.